 Number 2: If Anything Happens I love You

 This animated short, which centers on a pair of parents grieving the loss of their child in the wake of a school shooting, isn’t easy to watch.
 In fact, If Anything Happens I Love You pretty much destroyed me.
-Imagine if the opening of Up was the entire movie, and it was even more heartbreaking.
+Imagine if the last chunk of the opening of Up was the entire movie, and it was even more heartbreaking.
 That’s the kind of emotional devastation you should prepare yourself for with this.
 The twelve-minute feature has no spoken dialogue, but the rough animation style, ashy, muted color palette, melancholic score, and poignant visual storytelling do what words alone never could; make you feel a fraction of the emptiness and pain that a mother and father struggle with in the aftermath of an awful, senseless tragedy.
 If Anything Happens I Love You truly, genuinely affected me, and while it isn’t based on a specific, real event, it’s undeniable that many (too many) parents have gone through calamities of this magnitude before.
 It’s a heart-wrenching snapshot of grief with a message that is loud and clear: we need to do whatever we can to prevent terrible things like this from happening in the future.

 Number 1: Palm Springs